5 Archaeological Discoveries That Confirmed the Bible in 2025

 • Tower 2 (marked in green): Originally Hellenistic, but collapsed and was rebuilt during the Roman period, probably in the time of Herod or Pontius Pilate

-The Connection with Jesus' Words
+The Connection to Jesus' Words

-New Theory: Naval Battle Theater
+A New Theory: Theater for Naval Battles

 Evidence supporting this theory:

-• Wide stairways: Would function as bleachers
+• Wide stairways: Would have functioned as bleachers

 Details Only an Eyewitness Would Know